forcePanda/Lightning-Components-Repo/readme.md

 # Lightning Components Repo
-This repo contains Lightning components available for general use for Salesforce Admins and Devs.
+This repo contains Aura components available for general use of Salesforce Admins and Devs.